-The secret to finding a compatible eye drop is to look at the ingredient list.
-It can be a little intimidating at first, but here’s a quick list of safe and unsafe ingredients that you should look for when selecting an eye drop.
+The secret to finding a compatible eye lubricant is to look at the ingredient list.
+It can be a little intimidating at first, but here’s a quick list of safe and unsafe ingredients.

 - Glycols like Polyethylene glycol and Propylene glycol